Chelsea Porcelain Manufactory, factory, England, Middlesex, Chelsea

 mid 18th Century; George II; Triangle Period

-Soft-paste porcelain milk or cream jug, moulded, glazed and decorated with branches of tea plant, and painted overglaze in polychrome enamels.
+Soft-paste porcelain moulded, glazed and decorated with flowers, fruits and insects in polychrome onglaze enamels.

 glazing (coating); whole

-painting overglaze; decoration; in blue, green, yellow, red, and puce enamels
+painting overglaze; decoration; in blue, green, yellow, and red enamels

 soft-paste porcelain; whole